rubocop/rubocop/README.md

-`-v/--version`            | Displays the current version and exits `-V/--verbose-version`    | Displays the current version plus the version of Parser and Ruby `-d/--debug`              | Displays some extra debug output `-D/--display-cop-names`  | Displays cop names in offence messages.
+`-v/--version`            | Displays the current version and exits `-V/--verbose-version`    | Displays the current version plus the version of Parser and Ruby `-d/--debug`              | Displays some extra debug output `-D/--display-cop-names`  | Displays cop names in offense messages.
 `-c/--config`             | Run with specified config file `-f/--format`             | Choose a formatter
-`-o/--out`                | Write output to a file instead of STDOUT `-r/--require`            | Require Ruby file `-R/--rails`              | Run extra Rails cops `-l/--lint`               | Run only lint cops `-a/--auto-correct`       | Auto-correct certain offences *Note:* Experimental - use with caution `--only`                  | Run only the specified cop `--auto-gen-config`       | Generate a configuration file acting as a TODO list `--show-cops`             | Shows available cops and their configuration
+`-o/--out`                | Write output to a file instead of STDOUT `-r/--require`            | Require Ruby file `-R/--rails`              | Run extra Rails cops `-l/--lint`               | Run only lint cops `-a/--auto-correct`       | Auto-correct certain offenses *Note:* Experimental - use with caution `--only`                  | Run only the specified cop `--auto-gen-config`       | Generate a configuration file acting as a TODO list `--show-cops`             | Shows available cops and their configuration